Troy Aikman: Professional career

 In 1993, the Cowboys finished 12–4, the best record in the NFC.
 In the playoffs, Aikman again led the Cowboys to a home playoff win, this time over a young, upstart Green Bay Packers squad led by quarterback Brett Favre, who was in his first full season as a starting quarterback.
 Aikman then shredded the San Francisco 49ers secondary in the NFC Championship 38–21, before leaving the game with a concussion after 49ers defensive tackle Dana Stubblefield's knee hit Aikman's head.
 Aikman now says he has no memory of playing in the game.
 In Super Bowl XXVIII, Aikman was kept out of the end zone, but a combination of key turnovers by the Buffalo Bills offense and the running of Emmitt Smith helped lead to a 30–13 victory for the Cowboys.

 Head coach Jimmy Johnson left the team on March 29, 1994, and Jerry Jones hired Barry Switzer, Aikman's former college coach at Oklahoma.
 In 1994, the Cowboys finished with the second-best record in the NFC (behind the San Francisco 49ers) and Aikman again missed playing time due to injuries.
 The Cowboys won their Divisional Playoff game against the Green Bay Packers 35–9, but fell to the 49ers in the NFC Championship, 38–28.

-In 1995, Aikman passed for over 3,300 yards as the Cowboys once again finished with the best record in the NFC, with the 49ers having the second-best record.
-Aikman was knocked out of a highly anticipated rematch between the Cowboys and the San Francisco 49ers when Stubblefield landed on Aikman, forcing his knee to hit the turf.
+In 1995, Aikman passed for over 3,300 yards as the Cowboys once again finished with the best record in the NFC, with the San Francisco 49ers having the second-best record.
+Aikman was knocked out of a highly anticipated rematch between the Cowboys and 49ers when Stubblefield landed on Aikman, forcing his knee to hit the turf.
 After a playoff loss at home by the 49ers to the Green Bay Packers, the Cowboys faced the Packers in the NFC Championship and, for the third straight season, knocked the Packers out of the playoffs, this time by a 38–27 score, to earn their third Super Bowl appearance in four years.
 The Cowboys won Super Bowl XXX against the Pittsburgh Steelers 27–17, with Aikman throwing one touchdown pass.

 In 1996, despite offensive troubles, Aikman again helped lead the Cowboys to another NFC East Division title and a home game in the wild card round, a 40–15 win over the Minnesota Vikings.
 The following week, the Cowboys fell in the divisional round to the Carolina Panthers, 26–17.

 In 1997, Aikman became the first quarterback in Cowboys history to have three straight 3,000-yard seasons, but the team finished 6–10 and missed the playoffs for the first time since 1990.
 Switzer suffered the first losing season of his career and resigned at the end of the season.